📞 Call 718.544.3000

 The plumbing is more than just the pipes.
 The water has to be turned on and off, the flow rate needs to be controlled, and the water temperature needs to be adjusted.

 Plumbing fixtures accomplish these tasks.
 Some fixtures have a one handle control.
 Other fixtures have a separate control for hot and cold water.
 Some bathtub fixtures have additional controls to set whether the water comes out of the tub spout or shower head.

 Checking a plumbing fixture may seem relatively easy, but it is more than just seeing if the fixture either leaks or does not leak.

-Our Engineers check for flow rate problems, other functional problems, insufficient water pressure, and scalding hot water.
+Our Professional Engineers check for flow rate problems, other functional problems, insufficient water pressure, and scalding hot water.

 Shut Off Valves